soedinglab/MMseqs2/README.md

         RUNNER="mpirun -np 42" mmseqs cluster DB clu tmp

 ## Overview of MMseqs
-MMseqs is stand-alone binary `mmseqs`, which contains several commands to execute complete workflows, tools or utilities.
+MMseqs2 is a stand-alone binary `mmseqs`, which contains commands to execute complete workflows, tools or utilities.
-MMseqs modular architecture, can be used chain tools together to create workflows for analysing huge sequence sets.
+This modular architecture, can be used chain tools together to create workflows for analysing huge sequence sets.
 Three plug-and-play bash-scripted workflows for sequence searching `mmseqs search`, sequence clustering `mmseqs cluster`, and updating clusterings`clusterupdate` facilitate the usage for standard tasks.
 Example bash scripted workflows can be found in the `data` folder.

 ### Main tools
 * `mmseqs createdb` converts a protein sequence set in a FASTA formatted file to MMseqs’ sequence DB format.
 This format is needed as input to mmseqs search and many other tools.